wxsd-sales/roomos-device-widgets/README.md

 ## Overview

-This application that generates customized web application links, or demos.
+This application generates customized web application links to demos that you create.
 In this context, a "demo" is a collection of widgets (brand logo, background, sensors etc.) that make up the UI/controls of a PWA/Kiosk device.
-You can create multiple demos and activate them on a compatible device of your choice after loggin-in.
+You can create multiple demos and activate them on a compatible device of your choice after logging-in.
 Once activated, the application uses [cloud xAPI requests](https://roomos.cisco.com/docs/Introduction.md#the-xapi) with a Webex Bot token to control the device (make calls, get room analytics data, etc.).

 ## Setup